-max_sleep_time

 max_sleep_time specifies the maximum number of seconds to sleep while waiting for a database transaction to complete.
-The time between successive retries grows exponentially until this value is reached, that is 1, 2, 4, 8,... max_sleep_time.
+The time between successive retries grows exponentially until this value is reached, that is 1, 2, 4, 8, max_sleep_time.
 Setting this variable to 0 disables sleeping between retries.
-The default is 256.

-tx_max

-tx_max specifes the maximum number of concurrent database transactions allowed at any one time.
+The default is 256. tx_max tx_max specifes the maximum number of concurrent database transactions allowed at any one time.
 This property should be set proportional to the number of persistent proxies.
 If the number of persistent proxies outpaces the number of transactions allowed, performance will degrade.
-The default is O (infinite).

-mode

-mode specifies the file mode on UNIX platforms.
-Defaults to 0.

-old_log_dir

-old_log_dir specifies the directory into which old transaction log files are moved if checkpoint_deletes_old_logs is set to false.
-Defaults to old_logs.
+The default is 0 (infinite). mode mode specifies the file mode on UNIX platforms.
+Defaults to 0. old_log_dir old_log_dir specifies the directory into which old transaction log files are moved if checkpoint_deletes_old_logs is set to false.
+Defaults to old_logs. private private specifies whether only one process is permitted to use this environment.

-private

-private specifies whether only one process is permitted to use this environment.
 Set to false when you want to obtain statistics on your database with db_stat.
-Defaults to true.

-recover_fatal

-recover_fatal specifies whether to perform fatal recovery instead of normal recovery.
-Defaults to false.

-sync_transactions

-sync_transactions specifies whether to use synchronous or asynchronous database transactions.

-You can set this variable to true or false:

-- true (default) specifies using syncronous database transactions.
-The channel blocks until the transaction is complete. - false specifies using asynchronous database transactions.
+Defaults to true. recover_fatal recover_fatal specifies whether to perform fatal recovery instead of normal recovery.
+Defaults to false. sync_transactions sync_transactions specifies whether to use synchronous or asynchronous database transactions.
+You can set this variable to true or false.
+The default is true.
+Setting to true specifies synchronous database transactions.
+The channel blocks until the transaction is complete.
+Setting to true impacts on performance, so you need to decide on the importance of reliability over performance.
+Setting to false specifies asynchronous database transactions.
 The channel issues the transaction and continues.

-tmp_dir

-tmp_dir specifies the directory for temporary files.
+Setting to false risks events being lost if the service crashes. tmp_dir tmp_dir specifies the directory for temporary files.
 The directory must be on a local file system.
-Defaults to tmp.
+Defaults to tmp .